Last updated: January 2026

 Executive Summary

-This case study explains how ACD prevents document fraud, why the “12-digit truth” matters, and how countries already implementing ACD-style regimes are achieving higher compliance, stronger revenue protection, and greater port security.
+This case study explains how ACD prevents document fraud, why the “12-digit truth” matters, and how countries already implementing ACD-style regimes — including Egypt’s ACID/Nafeza system and Sudan’s ACD requirement — are achieving higher compliance, stronger revenue protection, and greater port security.

 Introduction: From Paper Risk to Digital Accountability